Comedy Academy 4 Kids!

 NOW

-The classes involve lots of practical tips – like how to use the microphone and how to stand onstage – but also games and tasks to help them come up with material and feel comfortable onstage.
+The classes involve lots of practical tips – like how to use the microphone and how to stand onstage – but also games and tasks to help participants come up with material and feel comfortable onstage.
 Wherever possible, we run the workshops in the same auditorium where we hold the shows, so the kids get used to performing on that stage; they will get up and do comedy in front of each other, but not an audience of paying public until they are invited to be part of the show.

 The kids do a mix of solo work, sketches and improv games, similar to what you would see on ‘Mock the Week’, ‘Set List’ and ‘Whose Line Is It Anyway’.
 Each workshop is different; we are building up the attendees’ skills with every class and do different activities each time, though for the regular sessions we always start with them doing their new material.
 We usually have parents coming back at the end of the session to watch the games in the last 10-15 minutes, so as the kids’ families can see some of what they have been up to.